anhchangvt1994/vite-project--template-react-ts__react-router/README.md

 In this repository I will discuss about

 - How to define the basic router information in this project ?
-- How to use lazy loading in vue-router and customize it ?
+- How to use lazy loading in react-router and customize it ?
 - How to use Suspense to create loading page for loading process ?
 - How to validate a route ?
 - How to protect a route ?

 For more information about this project.

-1. You can read detail about advanced structure of Vite + Vue + TS project in this [repository](https://github.com/anhchangvt1994/vite-project--template-vue-ts).
+1. You can read detail about advanced structure of Vite + React + TS project in this [repository](https://github.com/anhchangvt1994/vite-project--template-react-ts).
-2. You can read about vue-router in [here](https://router.vuejs.org/).
+2. You can read about react-router in [here](https://reactrouter.com/en/main).

 ## Table of contents